lavague-ai/lavague-vscode/README.md

 <div align="center">
   <img src="https://github.com/lavague-ai/lavague/blob/main/vscode-assets/logo.png" width=140px: alt="LaVague Logo">
-  <h1>Welcome to the LaVague VsCode Extension</h1>
+  <h1>Welcome to the LaVague VSCode Extension</h1>
   <p>🪄 Copilot for automating automation</p>
 <h1></h1>
 </div>

 ## 🌊 What is LaVague?

-The LaVague VsCode extension is an **open-source** project designed to automate automation for devs!
+The LaVague VSCode extension is an **open-source** project designed to automate automation for devs!

 It enables you to leverage AI to turn your **natural language instructions** into Python code for automation leveraging **Selenium**.